Common myths about addiction

 Myth: Going to treatment will fix the problem.

-Reality: Addiction is a chronic disease, which means it's a long-lasting condition that can be controlled but not cured.
-Treatment can be the first step toward wellness, but it’s just the very beginning.
+Reality: Treatment can be the first step toward wellness, but it’s often just the very beginning.
 Many people need more than one treatment visit to get on a stable path to wellness.
-Staying well requires a lifelong commitment to managing symptoms, developing new coping skills and seeking the necessary support.
+Staying well requires a long-term commitment to new coping skills and seeking the necessary support.

 Myth: If someone relapses, they’re a lost cause.